NSAPH-Projects/pm_no2_o3-adrd_hospitalization-medicare-causalgps/inst/contribute.md

 The second section is just one line of code, which is the sub-project name.
 The prefix and date after the convention help others to find the sub-projects and sort them out quickly.
 It is recommended to choose the same file name and project name.

-The name of the sub-project starts with three character prefix, then data (YYMMDD), and then any descriptive name.
+The name of the sub-project starts with three character prefix, then date (YYMMDD), and then any descriptive name.
 A folder with the same name will be created under the `results` folder, and all related documents will be there.

 The convention for prefixes:
   - inp: in progress (any exploratory code)